elephantscale/es-training-new/course-outlines/donis-marshal/high-performance-python.md

 - Dictionaries and Sets

 ### Using numpy for fast numeric operations
-- Introduciton to Numpy library
+- Introduction to Numpy library
 - Converting numeric code to Numpy

 ### Compiling to native code